Karankhus003/Project-MERN-STACK-/README.md

 # Project (MERN-STACK)
 <br>
-Myntra clone with the help of HTML and CSS.Only fornted is developed with-out JS
+Myntra clone with the help of HTML and CSS.